Garmin eyes Europe No.1 spot with Navigon

 "We are still scraping along the bottom of the economic cycle," he said.
 "The economy is pretty challenging all over the world."

-"The stabilization point is probably too far off to say whether it will grow again.
-Our view is that the market will stabilize at around 20 million units."
+"The stabilisation point is probably too far off to say whether it will grow again.
+Our view is that the market will stabilise at around 20 million units."

 A total of about 41.5 million PND units were shipped in 2010, according to market research firm IHS iSuppli.
 Pemble said market forecasts for 2011 range between 30-33 million.